Transfer Evaluator Contact

 - Course work is not accepted for transfer.

-- An accredited college.
-Student should have an official transcript delivered to the Office of Admissions in a sealed envelope from DeVry University.
+- Student should have an official transcript delivered to the Office of Admissions and Recruitment in a sealed envelope from DeVry University.

 Dover Business School